 Around 80 per cent of the world’s sugar is derived from sugar cane, grown by millions of small-scale farmers and plantation workers in developing countries.

 Tea is the most popular drink in the world after water – an estimated 70,000 cups are drunk every second.
-And yet despite this, the farmers and workers behind our daily brew struggle to get a fair deal.
+Yet tea farmers and workers struggle to get a fair deal.
 This can have a very real and human cost.

 Buying Fairtrade is easy.
 There are over 4,500 Fairtrade products from coffee and tea to flowers and gold, so when you shop, look for the FAIRTRADE Mark.